athawe/AT-Enmity-Cycle/Pathfinder 2E/Enmity Cycle/Locations/Lamasara.md

 -
 ## DM Notes
 - Lamasara is called the *jewel of the desert*.
+- Being a city in a dangerous land, it's regular for *most adults* to be *armed* and trained with simple weapons.
+Daggers, clubs, slings, staves, etc
 - *Artistically Inclined* - The incredible art scene in Lamasara means there are more opportunities for those interested in creative work.
 Earn Income tasks up to level 15 are available for any Craft related to the arts, as well as Performance.
 - Lamasara is known across Thuvia as a center of arts, entertainment, and pleasure, as well as place of diplomacy and negotiation.
+- The military in town is an assortment of soldiers from Aspenthar and local ones who operate under Queen Zamere's command.
+In total there are around 150 men, with an even split between the two.
+They operate in squads of 5, sometimes splitting into teams if need be.
 - While Lamasara is known as a center of art and diplomacy, there have been efforts to open technical academies in the city, drawing on the study of ancient Jistkan techniques found in the deserts.
 The most recent and likely to succeed is being pursued and funded by **Lord Yamthar**, a power player in Absalom and Queen Zamere’s cousin.
 - Shelyn (pray for divine inspiration or guidance), Desna (the luck she can grant and the protection over nighttime performances she provides) and Sarenrae are all popular here.
 - [[Queen Zamere]]'s Lord of Law ([[Horgron Hardass]]) commissions the Bank of Abadar to run the sheriff's office and law enforcement in town.
 Because of limited resources, they pay a regular fee to Prince Zinlo in [[Aspenthar]] for a few squads of his soldiers to aid them in and around Lamasara.
 The Queen keeps a small retinue of Lamasarans around her.
-- The soldiers from Aspenthar have uniforms of orange, blue, and black.
-Lamasaran soldiers have uniforms of red, orange and white.
+- The soldiers from Aspenthar have uniforms of *orange, blue, and black*.
+Lamasaran soldiers have uniforms of *red, orange and white*.
 - the dry, baking heat that comes only from the desert.
 Not even the spray from the river could completely eliminate the fine, particulate grit that permeated the air.
 - Thuvian saying - "Man is made for the desert, for what is man but dust and water?"
 - The city was as bright as any garden.
 The city opened itself in a barrage of color and sound.
 Awnings dyed every hue of the rainbow shaded market stalls in which hawkers pressed their wares on passersby at the top of their lungs.
 Irritable camels stomped and spat, and urchins ran riot through the streets, thieving what they could from greengrocers and wine merchants.
 And everywhere—everywhere—there was music.
 Sitars and tambourines and low horns, and a thousand others besides, blending in with the crowd until it was impossible to tell the rumble of the drummers from the breathing of the city itself.